StephenWhittington/Dream-Destination/README.md

  In this project i used a lot of google maps api guide code and altered it to my own, Along with bootstrap example being the carousel.
 For CSS styling i spent time in the dev tools trying out different things that would suit my project and then added them into my styling after.
-A lot of research into javascript was spent on this project and any problems i had i went to slack, tutor support or search for answers myself.
+A lot of research into javascript was spent on this project and any problems i had i went to slack, tutor support or searched for answers myself.

  **Media**